SpaghetMeNot/uvfactory/docs/modify_uvs.md

 Copy all UVs from one map to another.

-- **Copy Map.** UV Map to copy from
+- **Copy Map.** UV Map to copy from.
 - **To.** UV Map to copy to.
 Enter the name of the map you wish to copy to.
-This will overwrite existing UVs if there are any.
+This will overwrite any existing UVs.